Build#

 This build takes around one hour to complete.

-Tools and materials required#
+Tools required#

 Kit contents#